charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 Now turn to **control.js**.
 Instead of having **ReactDOM** render **Go**, change the code so that it renders our new **App** component.
 Again, I'll leave that up to you.

-Viewing serveral components on one "page":
+Viewing several components on one "page":

 ![Two Components at Once][tcao]